agusmgarcia/react-core/.github/README.store.md

 # Store

-An opinionated react state manager based on hooks.
-It provides tools to create global and server slices.
+An opinionated state manager.
+It provides tools to create global and server states.

 ## Global slice

-This is the information that is going to be consumed globally across the app.
-It is handled by `createGlobalSlice` function from the library.
+This is the state that is going to be consumed globally across the app.
+It is handled by `createGlobalSlice` function.
+It can be **read and written**.

 ```ts
 // ./src/store/FormSearchSlice.ts